bach-sh/bach/README.md

         # Write your test case

         project_log_path=/tmp/project/logs
-        sudo rm -rf "$project_log_ptah/" # Typo here!
+        rm -rf "$project_log_ptah/" # Typo here!
     }
     test-rm-rf-assert() {
         # Verify your test case
-        sudo rm -rf /   # This is the actual command to run on your host!
+        rm -rf /   # This is the actual command to run on your host!
                    # DO NOT PANIC!
 By using Bach Testing Framework it won't actually run.
     }

     test-rm-your-dot-git() {